David Marshall (Singaporean politician): Management of strikes and riots

-One of the first things Marshall addressed were the Emergency Regulations, especially since it was an issue that the LF had pledged to acknowledge in the 1955 general elections; the earlier 1954 National Service riots were an anti-colonial response to the British, and were part of the reason why they were still being enforced.
-After the Marshall government had discussed the issue amongst themselves and inspected the Regulations, they modified them to reduce its powers but extended its period to another three months; the powers removed were the search, seizure of property, and the closure of roads by the police.
-Marshall chose to introduce the Regulations' extension himself, even though it was an unpopular choice and by right the duty of the chief secretary and the colonial authorities.
-Later, in July 1955, Marshall had planned to remove the Regulations but found himself forced to extend them for another three months as it could have been seen as threatening to the Malayan Government.

-Furthermore, another civil unrest had occurred in April, the Hock Lee bus riots, and Marshall found himself further conflicted; he respected their right to strike, but also wanted to maintain law and order.
-Marshall later addressed the Hock Lee strikers on a 1 May rally, stating that the government would allow them the right to strike, but that they had to exercise this right responsibly.
+In April, Hock Lee bus workers began strikes against the company, following disputes regarding the dismissals of union officials.
+He addressed the strikers at a rally, stating that the government allowed them the right to strike, but that they had to exercise this right responsibly.
 He then met with Lee, legal adviser of the Singapore Bus Workers' Union (SBWU) and PAP assemblyman; Fong Swee Suan, the SBWU's secretary-general; and Lim Chin Siong, a SBWU committee member, to form a peaceful agreement to end the Hock Lee riots.
-As the riots began to escalate with the involvement of Chinese students, Marshall addressed them on 12 May via radio.
-On 14 May, Marshall met with the SBWU, Hock Lee Amalgamated Bus Company, and the Hock Lee Employees' Union at Assembly House to discuss an end to the riots, announcing later that day that an agreement had been reached between the government and affected parties.
+As the riots escalated with the involvement of sympathising Chinese students, Marshall met with the SBWU, Hock Lee Amalgamated Bus Company, and the Hock Lee Employees' Union at Assembly House to discuss an end to the riots, announcing later that day that an agreement had been reached between them.

-After managing the Hock Lee bus riots, Marshall focused on the issue of the Chinese students, who were occupying Chinese schools that were closed during the Hock Lee riots, namely Chung Cheng High School's main and Yishun branch and The Chinese High School.
-The schools' boards were ordered by the government to expel the involved students and provide the names of those involved in the Hock Lee riots, however this only fuelled the conflicts between the students and the authorities, with Chung Cheng High School and The Chinese High School prolonging their sit-ins, with the Nanyang Girls' High School joining in.
-Marshall felt pressured to respond, especially since the Singapore Factory and Shop Workers' Union stated that they were going to strike in support of the students.
-He subsequently appointed an All-Party Committee to investigate the students' issues, with his first meeting with the All-Party Committee advising him to reopen the schools, which Marshall did.
+After managing the Hock Lee bus riots, Marshall focused on the Chinese students who were occupying Chinese schools closed during the Hock Lee riots, namely Chung Cheng High School's main and Yishun branch and The Chinese High School.
+The schools' boards were ordered by the government to expel the involved students and provide names of those involved in the Hock Lee riots, however this only fuelled the conflict between the students and the authorities, with the Chung Cheng High Schools and The Chinese High School prolonging their sit-ins, with the Nanyang Girls' High School joining in.
+Following strike threats by the Singapore Factory and Shop Workers' Union in support of the students, Marshall appointed an All-Party Committee to investigate the students' issues, with his first meeting with them advising him to reopen the schools, which he did.